courtneymwilder/courtneymwilder.github.io/index.md

 Green Tea | $1.60 | Iced Green Tea | $2.10
 White Tea | $1.60 | Iced White Tea | $2.10

-*All prices shown are tall, upgrade to a grande for $0.50 or a venti for $1.00.*
+*All prices shown are tall, upgrade to a grande for $0.50 or a venti for $1.00.
+Fresh whipped cream can be added for an additional $0.25.*

 ## Smoothies